vMarkusK/StoreOnce-PSModule/README.md

 [*Back to top*](#Title)

 Version 0.5.1
-+ Enhanced: Optional Credential verification for Set-SOCredentials
++ Enhanced: Optional Credential verification for Set-SOCredentials Commandlet

 Version 0.5
 + Get Clients (Users) with Access Permissions of a Catalyst Store